MicroEJ/docs/VEEPortingGuide/uiBRS.rst

 8. Some drawings are performed in the back buffer (B).
 9. A second ``Display.flush()`` is asked, the Graphics Engine calls ``LLUI_DISPLAY_IMPL_refresh()``.
 10. The strategy calls ``LLUI_DISPLAY_IMPL_flush()``.
-11. The system is locked: the LCD driver does not use the buffer (A) as source buffer yet.
+11. The system is locked: the LCD driver does not use the buffer (A) as the source buffer yet.
 12. As soon as the LCD driver *uses* the buffer (A) (the LCD driver keeps using this buffer to refresh the LCD), the buffer (C) becomes available (free).

    * buffer (A): current LCD driver's buffer
    * buffer (B): application's back buffer
    * buffer (C): free

-13. The buffer (C) will be now used for the next drawings.
+13. The buffer (C) will now be used for the next drawings.
 Go to step 5.

 Use (Copy and Swap Buffer)
 --------------------------